Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 15 Oktober 2025 22.26.30 UTC
+- WIB: Rabu, 15 Oktober 2025 23.31.05 UTC
-- WITA: Rabu, 15 Oktober 2025 23.26.30 UTC
+- WITA: Kamis, 16 Oktober 2025 00.31.05 UTC
-- WIT: Kamis, 16 Oktober 2025 00.26.30 UTC
+- WIT: Kamis, 16 Oktober 2025 01.31.05 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: technology
+Kategori: nature